traverse1984/oxide.ts/README.md

 ## from

 Convert to an `Option`/`Result` which is `Some<T>`/`Ok<T>` unless the value is falsey, an instance of `Error` or an invalid `Date`.
-The `T` type is narrowed to exclude falsey or Error values.
+The `T` is narrowed to exclude any falsey values or Errors.

 ```ts
 const people = ["Fry", "Leela", "Bender"];